addradio/specs/out/specification/chapter_1.md

 ### Status codes

 The server may respond with any [RFC 7231 Section 6] status code.
-Below is a incomplete list of important status codes:
+Below is an incomplete list of important status codes:

 | Status Code                                                                                                                                                             | Reason Phrase                 | UUID                                 | Body                 |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|--------------------------------------|----------------------|